 · Do we all have personal guardian angels?

 · Should we consult, command, worship, and revere angels?

 · Is ‘The Angel of the Lord’ Michael the archangel or the Man Jesus Christ?’

 WHO ARE THE HOLY ANGELS OF GOD?

-Besides God Himself, angels are the most powerful beings in the universe; intelligent and free-willed entities of the highest rank in God’s creation, but they are not Jesus Christ Who Is God Himself.
+Besides God Himself, angels are the most powerful beings in the universe.
+They are intelligent, free-willed entities of the highest rank in God’s creation, but they are not Jesus Christ Who Is God Himself.
 Thus, none of the angels can create anything.
 What’s more, the angels were created to worship God Alone, (Rev. 19:10; 22:9.)
-As His supernatural servants, the holy angels of God execute His power and His authority on earth according to His will alone, (Heb.
+As His supernatural spirit-servants, the holy angels of God execute His power and authority on earth according to His will alone, (Heb.
 1:6-7; 14.)

 In fact, seraphs are angels of a very high rank according to Jewish Scripture, and the word “seraphim” literally means, “burning ones.”
 According to Isa.
 6:1-8 and Rev. 4:8, seraphs live very close to God and cry continually to one another, “Holy, holy, holy is the Lord of hosts.
 The whole earth is full of His glory!”